 IF <Condition1> THEN IF <Condition2> THEN <Statement1> ELSE <Statement2>

-A semicolon in front of an ELSE statement is not allowed.
+A semicolon preceding an ELSE statement is not allowed.

-Reading several nested IF-THEN-ELSE statements can be very confusing but generally, an ELSE statement belongs to the last IF statement that lacks an ELSE statement.
+Reading several nested IF-THEN-ELSE statements can be quite confusing but a general rule is that an ELSE statement belongs to the last IF statement that lacks an ELSE statement.

 IF and THEN should be on the same line.
 ELSE should be on a separate line.